tonton-pixel/emoji-test-patterns/README.md

 ## Description

-This Node module returns a JSON-compatible object literal containing two pattern strings: all emoji and fully-qualified (keyboard) emoji, generated using the information extracted from the Unicode data file `emoji-test.txt`:
+This Node module returns a JSON-compatible object literal containing two pattern strings: all emoji and fully-qualified (keyboard) emoji, generated using the information extracted from the Unicode 12.0 data file `emoji-test.txt`:

 - **Emoji_Test_All**
+- **Emoji_Test_Component**
 - **Emoji_Test_Keyboard**
+- **Emoji_Test_Display**

 ### Notes